 Alabama Butterfly Atlas

-ID Tip: The only Blue with tails.
+ID Tip: The only blue with tails.
 Orange chevrons are located near tails on both upperside and underside wing surfaces.

-Egg: Pale green, flattened disc.
+Egg: Pale green; flattened disc.
 Laid singly, often on or near buds of host.

-Throughout most of the state, Eastern Tailed-Blues are familiar sights in fields, pastures, roadsides and other open, sunny areas.
-They are the most commonly encountered Blue in Alabama, and the only one with tails.
+Throughout most of the state, Eastern Tailed-Blues are familiar sights in fields, pastures, roadsides, and other open, sunny areas.
+They are the most encountered Blue in Alabama, and the only one with tails.
 Several generations occur, and populations build as the summer progresses.
 ETB flight is weak and fluttery, and these tiny butterflies generally stay close to the ground.
 They often bask with wings partially open, allowing good looks at dorsal surfaces.
 Males sometimes congregate in large groups to seek nutrients from damp soil.
 Both sexes are attracted to small, low-growing flowers.

 Distribution and Abundance